Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

 <hr/>

 #### `testType`
-The `Test Type` field ID of Xray test issues.
+The test type field ID of Xray test issues.

 !!! note
     This option is necessary for server instances only.